• IBM Institute for Business Value

 Connect with author:

-, Global Energy and Natural Resources Leader, IBM Consulting
+, Vice President, Global Industrial Sector Leader, Global Energy and Resources Industry Leader, IBM Consulting

 Spencer Lin